ishehadeh/smp/report/progress.typ

 li a1, 1          ; move literal '1' into register a1
 add a0, a0, a1   ; a0 = a0 + a1
 ```
-The fundamental limitation of this approach is that the returned code is opaque to the calling procedure, This limitation blocks a number of optimisations.
+The fundamental limitation of this approach is that the returned code is opaque to the calling procedure, This limitation blocks a number of optimizations.
 Again, like with our use of a parser generator we chose this method because it allows for quick development and prototyping.
 Runtime performance is not a goal of the project.

-The code generator emits a RISC-V assembly string, which is expect to be passed to an external assembler and linker.
+The code generator emits a RISC-V assembly string, which is expected to be passed to an external assembler and linker.
 The compiler includes a structure holds a buffer a block of assembler.
 Each individual instruction has a method which adds it to the buffer.
-This allows the structure to tracj which registers have been read or mutated.
-With this information, when the parent node recieves the child's assembler block, it is able to determine which registers must be saved if used around the block.
+This allows the structure to track which registers have been read or mutated.
+With this information, when the parent node receives the child's assembler block, it is able to determine which registers must be saved if used around the block.

 There is no clever register allocation.
 If a register is needed the compiler checks which registers are free, and allocates the first unused one it finds.
 If no registers are free it allocates space on the stack.